ikz87/dots-2.0/README.md

 ./install.sh
 ```

-TODO: Add a keybinds guide
+TODO: Add a keybinds guide, you can read about all keybinds in .config/bspwm/sxhkdrc for now